davebenson/doom4-walkthrough/README.md

 A battle awaits after opening the next door.

-## Mission 2:  Fight:  U-shaped catwalk area
+## Mission 2:  Fight 2.3:  U-shaped catwalk area
 This can be a difficult fight, but judicious use of Grenades, Barrels, and Possessed Engineers can make it fairly painless.

 Post Fight:  There's CODEX ENTRY "Environments / Resource Operations" and a door.